chris-bly/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
---Data Source: election_results.csv
+-Data Source: election_results.csv
---Software: Python 3.7.6, Visual Stuido Code, 1.61.0
+-Software: Python 3.7.6, Visual Stuido Code, 1.61.0

 ## Summary
 The analysis of the election shows that:
---There were 369,711 votes cast in the election
+-There were 369,711 votes cast in the election
---The candidates were:
+-The candidates were:
   -Charles Casper Stockham
   -Diana DeGette
   -Raymon Anthony Doane
---The Candidate results were:
+-The Candidate results were:
   -Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
   -Diana DeGette received 73.8% of the vote and 272,892 votes.
   -Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.